slowernews/wisdom-tldr/chapters/2-2_relation_competition.md

 > *"All my possessions for a moment of time."
 -- (queen) Elizabeth I {attributed} [1533]*

+> *"Don’t think money does everything or you are going to end up doing everything for money."
+-- Voltaire [1694]*

 > *"We are not rich by what we possess but by we can do without."
 -- Immanuel Kant [1724]*

+> *"The first wealth is health."
+-- Ralph Waldo Emerson [1803]*

 > *"Beware of overconcern for money, or position, or glory.
 Someday you will meet a man who cares for none of these things.
 Then you will know how poor you are."
 -- Rudyard Kipling [1865]*

+> *"We don’t make movies to make money; We make money to make more movies."
+-- Walt Disney [1901]*

+> *"After a certain point, money is meaningless.
+It ceases to be the goal.
+The game is what counts."
+-- Aristotle Onassis [1906]*

+> *"A problem that can be solved with money is not really a problem."
+-- Kevin Kelly [1952]*

 > *"Rich people think big.
 Poor people think small."
 -- T. Harv Eker [1954]*